 Take a sneak peek at our annual essay contest where students tackle tough issues facing our democracy

-Since 2014, The Rendell Center’s Citizenship Challenge has taken place in Philadelphia.
-It is a unique opportunity for 4 and 5th grade classes in the 5-county Philadelphia area to express themselves by answering a civics essay question regarding a current issue facing our democracy.
-In 2018, the Citizenship Challenge extended to the greater Pittsburgh area with its own unique essay question.
+Since 2014, The Rendell Center’s Citizenship Challenge has provided a unique opportunity for 4th and 5th grade classes in the Philadelphia area to express themselves by answering a civics essay question regarding a current issue facing our democracy.